-Practically perfect in every way – that’s this chicken recipe.
-However, it’s not only a great recipe, it’s a flexible template for making your chicken your own way!
-Here are some easy tips for tweaking this to make it fit your tastes and lifestyle.
+Practically perfect in every way, this is a flexible template for making your chicken your own way!
+Here are some easy tips for tweaking this baked boneless chicken breast recipe to make it fit your tastes and lifestyle.

 - Change the Seasoning: This dish will work with any seasoning you like, from Montreal chicken to basic lemon pepper, and beyond.
 So use what you love, or try something new!